$369,381Average Value$219Average Price per Sq Ft18Homes For Sale

 Annual Juneteenth celebration

 Pleasant Ridge hosts Cincinnati’s only annually celebrated Juneteenth event.
-The festival showcases live music, historical reenactments, and a parade.
-Smaller community events include the Saturday Socials at the Community Here just east of the downtown area.
+The festival showcases live music, historical reenactments and a parade.
+Smaller community events include the Saturday Socials at the Community Happens Here just east of the downtown area.
 During these brief events, the community is invited to come get hot beverages like coffee during the winter time and colder drinks and treats during the summer time.

 Montessori school with many activities

 Schools in the neighborhood include the Pleasant Ridge Montessori School and the TCP World Academy public charter school, both of which received grades of C or higher from ratings site Niche.
-The Montessori school serves elementary level students, while TCP serves students from kindergarten to 7th grade.
+The Montessori school serves elementary-level students, while TCP serves students from kindergarten to seventh grade.
 The Montessori school includes activities like the Imago Nature Camp and the “Camp Invention” Science Adventure Camp.
 There’s also a private pre-kindergarten to 12th grade option in the Seven Hills School, which received an A-plus from Niche and is rated the top best college prep private high school in the Cincinnati area.
 The School for Creative and Performing Arts is a citywide magnet school that serves students from kindergarten to 12th grade.
 It received a B from Niche.

 Pleasant Ridge Montessori School offers a variety of summer enrichment programs, such as Imago Nature Camp.